laravel/docs/sanctum.md

 <a name="token-ability-middleware"></a>
 #### Token Ability Middleware

 Sanctum also includes two middleware that may be used to verify that an incoming request is authenticated with a token that has been granted a given ability.
-To get started, add the following middleware to the `$middlewareAliases` property of your application's `app/Http/Kernel.php` file:
+To get started, define the following middleware aliases in your application's `bootstrap/app.php` file:

+    use Laravel\Sanctum\Http\Middleware\CheckAbilities;
+    use Laravel\Sanctum\Http\Middleware\CheckForAnyAbility;

+    ->withMiddleware(function (Middleware $middleware) {
+        $middleware->alias([
-    'abilities' => \Laravel\Sanctum\Http\Middleware\CheckAbilities::class,
+            'abilities' => CheckAbilities::class,
-    'ability' => \Laravel\Sanctum\Http\Middleware\CheckForAnyAbility::class,
+            'ability' => CheckForAnyAbility::class,
+        ]);
+    })

 The `abilities` middleware may be assigned to a route to verify that the incoming request's token has all of the listed abilities: